Invest at least $250 in D2T to gain lifetime access to our VIP Signals

 In this guide, we have covered the ins and outs of how to trade futures.
 By now you should be feeling ready to go out there and trade – with a good grasp of how it all works.

 When trading futures, it’s a good idea to incorporate risk management tools into your trading strategy at all times.
 This includes using stop-loss and take-profit orders, and a risk-reward ratio on each and every trade.

 Regulated platform Capital.com made the top of our list when researching the best broker for trading futures.
-The website is super easy to navigate and safety isn’t an issue thanks to regulation from the FCA, ASIC, and CySEC.
+The website is super easy to navigate and safety isn’t an issue thanks to regulations from the FCA, ASIC, CySEC, and NBRB.
 Furthermore, you can trade a range of futures whilst paying zero percent in commission fees.